woossi0/suite/docs/usermanual/source/sysadmin/deploy/index.rst

 Deployment
 ==========

-In addition to being available through packages, Boundless Suite web applications are available individually for use in a custom deployment or on your own application server.
+In addition to being available through packages, Boundless Server web applications are available individually for use in a custom deployment or on your own application server.

 The main benefit of using individual application server bundle is its flexibility.
 This section will cover installation requirements needed for each application, and explore some common deployment scenarios.